OWASP/www-project-dependency-track/index.md

 tags: dependency-track dtrack sca scrm sbom bom component-analysis supply-chain cpe purl license vulnerability impact
 level: 4
 type: tool
-pitch: Intelligent Supply Chain Component Analysis platform that allows organizations to identify and reduce risk from the use of third-party and open source components.
+pitch: Intelligent Component Analysis platform that allows organizations to identify and reduce risk in the software supply chain.

 ---

 For more details about Dependency-Track see the projects website at [dependencytrack.org](https://dependencytrack.org/)

-Dependency-Track is an intelligent [Supply Chain Component Analysis](https://www.owasp.org/index.php/Component_Analysis) platform that allows organizations to identify and reduce risk from the use of third-party and open source components.
-Dependency-Track takes a unique and highly beneficial approach by leveraging the capabilities of [Software Bill of Materials](https://owasp.org/www-community/Component_Analysis#software-bill-of-materials-sbom) (SBOM).
+Dependency-Track is an intelligent [Component Analysis] platform that allows organizations to identify and reduce risk in the software supply chain.
+Dependency-Track takes a unique and highly beneficial approach by leveraging the capabilities of [Software Bill of Materials] (SBOM).
 This approach provides capabilities that traditional Software Composition Analysis (SCA) solutions cannot achieve.

 <div>
   <div style="position:relative;padding-top:56.25%;">